Today, on March 8th, we celebrate International Women’s Day – a day which gives recognition to women’s economic, political and social achievements.

 Angela Davis is best known for her human rights campaigning since the 1960’s.
 In 2009 she announced that she was vegan and more recently her lecture at the University of Cape Town in South Africa caught attention.
 She spoke of human and animal rights, saying “how can we not only discover more compassionate relations with human beings, but how can we develop compassionate relations with the other creatures with whom we share this planet?”.

-Sally Shrigley (top row, third from the left) and other founders attended the 1947 World Vegetarian Congress in Stonehouse, England.
+Sally Shrigley (top row, third from the right) and other founders attended the 1947 World Vegetarian Congress in Stonehouse, England.

 Elsie “Sally” Shrigley co-founded The Vegan Society in 1944 with Donald Watson and four others.
 As she said, it was “a Sunday, with sunshine and a blue sky – an auspicious day for the birth of an idealistic movement”.
 This was the year the word ‘vegan’ was coined to describe a group of non-dairy vegetarians who do not eat eggs.
 The word ‘vegan’ uses the beginning and end of the word ‘vegetarian’, representative of vegan roots growing from vegetarianism.